pauljonescodes/Rutgers-University-Notes/Computer Science/Design and Analysis of Computer Algorithms.md

 #### Example

--   Lets say our two prime numbers are p = 5, q = 11.
+-   Lets say our two ime numbers are p = 5, q = 11.
     -   Our N = pq = 55.
     -   Now we need to find e such that gcd(e, (5 - 1)(11 - 1)).
         -   So the GCD is 1.